RandomFractals/venn-diagram-generator/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README] (https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help`

+or see Angular CLI README (https://github.com/angular/angular-cli/blob/master/README.md).

 ## Yarn Note